 If this sounds familiar, and you're struggling to write great copy, then write the way you talk.
 It's as simple as that.
 This one piece of advice will transform the way you create content forever.

 Don't overthink it: Struggling to find your authentic spoken voice?
 First of all, relax.
 Ditch the insecurities and stop over-thinking it.
 Be yourself.
 Throw out the rule book and start writing.
 Allow the words to naturally spill out.
 Just focus on covering what you want to say, and you can go back and edit later.

-Imagine you're in a pub with an old friend: How would you tell them about your business or latest news?
+Imagine you're in a pub with an old friend: How would you tell them about your business or the latest news?
 You wouldn't use long sentences or complex grammatical structures.
 You'd be short, punchy and light-hearted.
 You wouldn't be afraid of full stops.

 Get personal: Don't talk about your community or subscribers, write as though you're only emailing one person.
 And throw in the word "you" whenever possible – it will engage your reader and make them feel special.

 Smile while you type: It might sound ridiculous, but if you grin your head off while you write, you'll end up with vibrant and positive copy.
 And as positivity is something that appeals deeply to everyone, you'll be writing copy that will make others smile too.

-Record yourself: Still can't write like you talk?
+Record yourself: Still can't write as you talk?
 Record yourself and listen back.
 You'll notice you're more laid-back and relaxed.
 Start typing out what you're saying and you'll soon get into the flow.
 Don't be afraid to use a little slang either – this isn't the time to be formal.

 Read your copy aloud: Before you hit "publish", read your copy to yourself or someone else.
 Is there anything that feels awkward?
 Any words that you stumble upon?
 You'll be able to make any final tweaks to turn your copy into something people will enjoy reading.